wtruscott/Responsive-Design/responsive-design/README.md

 5. When completed submit your homework [here](https://docs.google.com/forms/d/e/1FAIpQLSeroos9mbUxkYhzETYq4dylzqb_il07tKHBby2YPLkqb0Wr9Q/viewform).

 ### Review Existing Solution
-- An interactive [solution](https://codepen.io/jkeohan/live/oNjYVBw) has been provided which you can inspect using Chrome Dev Tools.
 - You must recreate the solution starting with `Mobile First`, then `Tablet (min-width:768px)` and ending with `Desktop (min-width:1024px)`.

 <p>&nbsp;</p>